ScreamingHawk/codex-parallel-bot/README.md

 Retrieve the bot token and set it as the value for `DISCORD_TOKEN`.

 Set the `CHANNEL_ID` to the channel where notifications should appear.
+Set the `PS15_CHANNEL_ID` to the channel where notifications of PS15 SE cards should appear.

 Populate the `OPENSEA_API_KEY` with an API key [requested from OpenSea](https://docs.opensea.io/reference#request-an-api-key).
 This is optional, but recommended to avoid rate limiting.